-BioDynamically prepared compost.
+Biodynamically prepared Dynamic Dressing® compost.

 When used with The Bomb potting soil, simply add a half inch to the top of your soil when you are ready to feed your plants to provide a perfect time release feeding>>>

 Our compost uses preparations from the Josephine Porter Institute for Applied Bio-Dynamics.
 First we use the Pfeiffer Compost Starter to create a culture.
 This culture is >>>